FWDekker/fo4vr-modlist/README.md

         If this is not the case, you probably created the directory `[fo4vr_dir]\f4sevr_0_6_20\`, and you should copy the contents of that directory into `[fo4vr_dir]`.
 2. **[fo4vr_improvements](https://github.com/fholger/f4ovr_improvements)** (vcas_v2) <sub>![required]</sub>
-   Improves some filters and shaders specifically for VR, and fixes issues the game has with Valve Index controllers.
+   Improves some filters and shaders specifically for VR, and fixes issues the game has with some controllers.
-   (If you don't use Index, this won't hurt either.)
+   * **Note:**
+     Do not install this mod if you use WMR or Vive Wand controllers.
    * **Installation instructions:**
      1. Go to [the mod's releases page](https://github.com/fholger/f4ovr_improvements/releases), and download the file `fo4vr_contrast_adaptive_sharpening_v2.7z`.